zogzog/cubicweb/doc/book/en/development/devweb/views.rst

 that are more concrete as they relate to data rendering within the application:

 * `EntityView`, view applying to lines or cell containing an entity (e.g. an eid)
-* `StartupView`, start view that does not._cwuire a result set to apply to
+* `StartupView`, start view that does not require a result set to apply to
 * `AnyRsetView`, view applicable to any result set
 * `EmptyRsetView`, view applicable to an empty result set